 - All staff members are formally evaluated on a regular basis for the purpose of improving performance.
 Teachers continually participate in in-service classes to improve instructional skills.

 - One full-time resource teacher is available to help students who are struggling academically.
-Part-time guidance and speech specialists are also on staff.
+Full-time guidance and speech specialists are also on staff.

 - Teachers work together in teams to meet individual student needs.
-Flexible grouping strategies and collaboration among teachers aid in this process.
+Weekly collaboration among teachers aid in this process.